bhisaac/5eFP/5eFP-SRD.md

 Many spells specify that a target can make an ability check to avoid some or all of a spell’s effects.
 The spell specifies the ability that the target uses for the check and what happens on a success or failure.

-The DC to resist one of your spells equals 10 + your spellcasting ability + any special modifiers.
+The DC to resist one of your spells equals 10 + your spellcasting ability.
+Class upgrades may further modify your DC.

 ### Attack Rolls

 Some spells require the caster to make an attack roll to determine whether the spell effect hits the intended target.
-Your attack bonus with a spell attack equals your spellcasting ability modifier + LEVEL.
+Your attack bonus with a spell attack equals 2 + your spellcasting ability.
+Class upgrades may further modify your spell attack bonus.

 Most spells that require attack rolls involve ranged attacks.
 Remember that you have disadvantage on a ranged attack roll if you are within 1 square of a hostile creature that can see you and that isn’t incapacitated.